cataseven/Keenetic-Router-Pro/README.md

 ## ⚙️ Configuration

+Web management interface must be enabled on the router

 ## 🔒 Security, Firewall & Port Forwarding

 To use this integration **securely**, it is strongly recommended to configure **Firewall rules** and **Port Forwarding** properly on your Keenetic router.
 This section explains *why* it matters and *how* to do it.